Luos-io/Documentation/src/pages/embedded/hardware_topics/luos-hal.md

 ## Luos library, Robus communication protocol, and physical bus

 Luos can work on a single node or it can create a network for communication between containers located on different nodes.
 This communication should be defined and hardware-configured to fit with the chosen MCU.
-The files luos_hal.c and luos_hal.h define all the functions needed by the Luos library to send messages through the bus and create the initialization of all hardware MCU components.
+The files luos_hal.c and luos_hal.h define all the functions needed by the Luos library to send messages through the bus and create the initialization of all MCU peripherials.
-The file luos_hal_config.h file contains a default config for an MCU family and can be redefined in your project to fit with your design.
+The file luos_hal_config.h file contains a default config for an MCU family and can be redefined in a config file to fit with your design.

 ## Luos HAL
 Lists of all the functions using hardware components relative to protocol communication and physical bus: